Peer out our galaxy’s south window | EarthSky.org

 Tonight, or any clear November evening, try using the Great Square of Pegasus to star-hop your way to a view out our galaxy’s south window.
 In other words, you’ll be looking away from the flat plane of our Milky Way – where most of our galaxy’s stars reside – and toward intergalactic space.
-You can do this no matter what part of Earth you’re standing on, by the way.
+You can do this no matter what part of Earth you’re standing on.

-From the Northern Hemisphere: The Great Square of Pegasus appears high in the south to overhead each November, by around 8 p.m. local time in mid-November and 7 p.m. local time in late November/early December.
+From the Northern Hemisphere: The Great Square of Pegasus appears high in the south to overhead by around 9 p.m. local time in early November, 8 p.m. local time in mid-November and 7 p.m. local time in late November.
 This large asterism really does look like a large square pattern, with four medium-bright stars marking the corners.
-Draw a line through the Great Square’s two westernmost (or right-hand stars), and extend that line southward to land on the bright star Fomalhaut in the constellation Piscis Austrinus the Southern Fish.
+Draw a line through the Great Square’s two westernmost (or right-hand) stars, and extend that line southward to land on the bright star Fomalhaut in the constellation Piscis Austrinus the Southern Fish.

 From the Southern Hemisphere: Follow the directions above, but – instead of looking southward to overhead for the Great Square – you’ll be looking low in the north.
 You’ll still draw your line southward, but, in your sky – starting at the Great Square – that means you’ll draw the line upwards to Fomalhaut.
 Just take the chart at the top of this post, and turn it upside-down!